|

 The Company has adopted a Vigil Mechanism as envisaged in the Act, the Rules prescribed

-concerns in full confidence, without any fear of retaliation or victimisation and also
+concerns in full confidence, without any fear of retaliation or victimization and also

 Related Party Transactions